 I was 6 years old when I first watched it, now that I’m older, I don’t remember much of it, just some bits and pieces.
 I rewatched it, and I’m surprised that this was the first film to take place in the year 2049.
 The reason why I wanted to review this, is because the upcoming film called Blade Runner 2049, takes place in the exact year.

-This Review contains huge SPOILERS, read at your own risk.
+This Review contains huge SPOILERS, read at your own risk if you haven’t seen this Disney Channel film?

 Trolling is still a thing in the future when Zenon replaced the disc with her own by fooling the bad guy with a video of her blowing a raspberry.

+Hate to break it to ya.
 Zenon was very annoying.
-I understand she’s going though a fish out of water scenario why didn’t the people of The Space Station teach her about Earth’s culture, environment, nature, etc.
+I understand she’s going though a fish out of water scenario why didn’t the people of The Space Station teach her about Earth’s culture, environment, nature, etc. It broke my Suspension Of Disbelief.
+Why the heck is her classroom talking about history and other subjects about Earth?!

 One Major Plot Hole was the security cameras that were never installed on the space station.
 Zenon would’ve never been sent to Earth if they had some.
 I thought this was the future.
 It broke my suspension of disbelief.
 To quote Dark Helmet from Spaceballs, “Even In The Future Nothing Works!”
-Is everybody in space a flipping moron?!
+Is everybody living in a space station a flipping moron?

 Is it me, or does the big bad’s henchmen’s accent sounded like he’s been watching too many Judy Garland movies?